The Big Six Best Free Blog Sites

-Where do you see yourself in one year? two years? five years? ten years down the road? or eleven years?
-What about twelve years?
+Where do you see yourself in one year?
+Or ten years down the road?

 If you feel deep down that you want your blog to become your career, you need to start off on the right foot from the very beginning.
-Starting a blog and making money off that blog doesn’t have to be overly complicated!
+Learning how to start a blog and making money off that blog doesn’t have to be overly complicated!

 I’m a firm believer that the more that you prepare now, the less stress that you’ll have later down the road.
 And honestly…if you want your blog to be your next career move, it’s crucial to set a strong foundation for your blog to be able to grow.